wp-plugins/pixabay-images/readme.txt

 = Where do I get further information about Pixabay? =

 Read Pixabay's [FAQ](https://pixabay.com/service/faq/) and/or their [Terms of Use](https://pixabay.com/service/terms/) to learn more.

+= Why am I not getting search results on Internet Explorer? =

+The plugin works on all modern browsers; Internet Explorer version 10 or higer is required.

 == Screenshots ==